Pechynho/stimulus-typescript/README.md

 - [stimulus-typescript](https://github.com/ajaishankar/stimulus-typescript/tree/main) by Ajai Shankar
 - [headless-components-rails](https://github.com/Tonksthebear/headless-components-rails) by Tonksthebear

-We would like to thank the authors of these projects for their work, which served as the foundation for this package.
+I would like to thank the authors of these projects for their work, which served as the foundation for this package.

 ## MIT Licenses of Original Projects